-Spurred to action, I glanced about the yard for some place safe, high enough to escape the notice of cats, where I could set the injured bird to allow it to recover in peace.
+Spurred to action, I glanced around the yard for some place safe, high enough to escape the notice of cats, where I could set the injured bird to allow it to recover in peace.
 The only spot I could think of was the roof of my teahouse, which was some distance away.

 Cupping my other hand over my little passenger I set out across the yard towards the teahouse.
 As I moved up the path I felt the bird’s feet grip my finger.

 Nestled in a small clearing surrounded by dense brush and moss covered pines, the teahouse seemed a good place to set an injured bird.
 I reached up and carefully placed it on a shingle near the edge of the low roof.